ojrlopez27/multiuser-framework/README.md

 ## Examples

-The exmaples illustrate how SARA (Socially-Aware Robotic Assistant) components communicate in the backed with an android client in the front end by using the MUF.
+The examples illustrate how SARA (Socially-Aware Robotic Assistant) components communicate in the backed with an android client in the front end by using the MUF.
 Under folder Examples, you will find 5 projects that will be required to run the examples:

 * AndroidClient: this is the client that will be sending request messages to MUF
 * SaraProject: this is the main (master) MUF that will be listening to messages coming from client